dbt-labs/dbt-jobs-as-code/README.md

 There are some example of files under `example_jobs_file/jobs_templated...`.
 Those examples also show how we can use Jinja logic to set some parameters based on our variables.

-When using templates, you might also want to use the flag `--restrict-yml`.
+When using templates, you might also want to use the flag `--limit-projects-envs-to-yml`.
 This flag will make sure that only the projects and environments of the rendered YAML files will be checked to see what jobs to create/delete/update.

 Templating also allows people to version control those YAML files and to have different files for different development layers, like:

-- `dbt-jobs-as-code jobs.yml --vars-yml vars_qa.yml --restrict-yml` for QA
+- `dbt-jobs-as-code jobs.yml --vars-yml vars_qa.yml --limit-projects-envs-to-yml` for QA
-- `dbt-jobs-as-code jobs.yml --vars-yml vars_prod.yml --restrict-yml` for Prod
+- `dbt-jobs-as-code jobs.yml --vars-yml vars_prod.yml --limit-projects-envs-to-yml` for Prod

 The tool will raise errors if: